 The PDP’s own divisions have centered around Obasanjo, a former military ruler who won the first elections after the return to civilian rule almost 14 years ago.
 Since he quit as the PDP’s Chairman of Board of Trustees last year, attempts to replace him have stalled amid bickering between his supporters and those of the president.

-“Disagreement between the two began to grow as Jonathan felt Obasanjo was trying to install his own men in positions of power within the PDP in order to undermine his leadership,” said Fred Saugman, an analyst on sub-Saharan Africa at IHS Inc (IHS)., an Englewood, Colorado-based research company.
+“Disagreement between the two began to grow as Jonathan felt Obasanjo was trying to install his own men in positions of power within the PDP in order to undermine his leadership,” said Fred Saugman, an analyst on sub-Saharan Africa at IHS Inc (IHS:US)., an Englewood, Colorado-based research company.

 Jonathan came to office raising expectations for change by naming Ngozi Okonjo-Iweala, a former managing director of the World Bank, as finance minister, Olusegun Aganga, an ex-Goldman Sachs managing director, as trade and investment minister, and retaining Lamido Sanusi as central bank governor.